LasseHels/frigg/README.md

 ### Secrets File Structure

+Frigg's secrets file supports both the YAML and JSON formats.
+The extension of the secrets file must be `.json`, `.yml` or `.yaml`.

+YAML format:
 ```yaml
 grafana:
     # Tokens used to authenticate with Grafana's API for specific namespaces.
 This field is a map where keys are